apham728/mood-roulette/README.md

 # Mood Roulette
+> Real-time chat, but emotionally unreliable.
 `Live Demo:` https://mood-roulette-six.vercel.app

-A real-time chat app where every message is rewritten in a random tone before delivery.
+Mood Roulette is a real-time chat application where every outgoing message is secretly rewritten by AI into a randomly selected tone before delivery.
+The sender never sees the tone chosen, they only have their rewritten message landing in the chatroom.

-Users type normally, but the app spins the wheel and sends the rewritten result in one of several styles.
-The sender does not control the final tone.
+---

+## About

+Mood Roulette is a single shared chat room where users sign up, log in, and send messages.
+Every message is intercepted by the backend, rewritten by an AI model in one out of many randomly assigned tones, and then broadcasts to all connected users.
+The original raw message is never stored or shown to anyone.
+Only the rewritten version is revealed.

+**The tones:**
+- **Professional** — formal, polished, business-email style
+- **Passive Aggressive** — technically polite, full of subtext
+- **Shakespearean** — early modern English, dramatic, fully committed
+- **Unhinged** — chaotic, high energy, stream-of-consciousness

+**Key behaviours:**
+- The sender cannot preview the rewrite before it sends
+- The tone is revealed only after the message is delivered
+- Messages load from history upon joining and display by most recent

+---

 ## Features